TrumpAIChat/TrumpAI/README.md

 ## 🌟 Overview

-**TrumpAI** is an innovative, interactive chat simulation powered by an advanced AI engine that utilizes over **70.000 tweets** from Donald Trump and his family.
-This platform allows users to engage in realistic, engaging dialogues with personalities etched in history, experiencing authentic interactions that reflect the unique rhetorical style and characteristics of the Trump family.
+**TrumpAI** is an innovative, interactive chat simulation powered by an advanced AI engine that utilizes over **70.000 tweets** from Donald Trump.
+This platform allows users to engage in realistic, engaging dialogues with personalities etched in history, experiencing authentic interactions that reflect the unique rhetorical style and characteristics of Donald Trump

 ---